sgnez/Tri_from_RM/README.md

 # Tri from RM
-SageMath codes for construction of triorthogonal codes from the Reed-Muller codewords.
+SageMath codes for construction of triorthogonal codes (and computing their distances) from the Reed-Muller codewords.

 Please make sure to install SageMath prior to running the code. https://www.sagemath.org